 Operational Risk- the operation and management of benefit plans is itself open to risk, from breakdown of systems to confidentiality issues.

 Talent Risk-if benefits are not appropriate, the employer risks losing key staff and may face the inability to recruit replaacements.

-(Relevant section of the manual is Part 7, Chapter 6.2.2)
+(Relevant section is Manual 1, Part 7, Chapter 6.2.2)